awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Hadoop.md

 hadoop fs –chmod –R 744 /user/hdfs-data
 hadoop fs –chmod –R 766 /tmp
 ```

+## Permissions for using HDFS as a target<a name="CHAP_Source.Hadoop.PermissionsHDFSTarget"></a>

+The permissions required for Amazon EMR HDFS as a target are as follows:
++ `EXECUTE` for the NameNode of the target Amazon EMR cluster
++ `READ+WRITE` for the target HDFS folders where you will store data after migration

 ## Connecting to Apache Hadoop as a source<a name="CHAP_Source.Hadoop.Connecting"></a>